yan-soon/tp/docs/DeveloperGuide.md

 Step 3. `Logic.execute()` then calls the `parseCommand` method of the `gradPadParser` class to parse the string input.

-Step 4. `gradPadParser.parseCommand()` sees that this is an add command, and so uses the `AddCommandParser` class to create a corresponding `EditCommand`.
+Step 4. `gradPadParser.parseCommand()` sees that this is an add command, and so uses the `AddCommandParser` class to create a corresponding `AddCommand`, using the `AddCommandParser.parse()` method.

 Step 5.
-In `AddCommandParser`, the string input is first split into tokens, i.e. new module code, new tags, etc.
+In `AddCommandParser.parse()`, the string input is first split into tokens, i.e. new module code, new tags, etc.

 Step 6.
 Then, in the same method call, a new `Module` object is created from these tokens.
 It now stores the values that we want to add into our list.